keboola/component-google-translation/README.md

 The output of the extractor is a table with translated columns.
 The table is loaded incrementally with column `id` used as a primary key and with following column specification:

 - `id` - identificator of text request.
-Relates to original request.
+Relates to original request and is used as PK,
-- `translatedText` - a translation of the text in the target language
+- `translatedText` - a translation of the text in the target language,
 - `detectedSourceLanguage` - if `source` is not specified, the column contains information on detected language in the text.
 Otherwise is equal to `source`.

 ## Development